California boat captain indicted in fire that killed 34

 The company that owned the boat, Truth Aquatics Inc., has filed suit in federal court under a provision in maritime law to avoid payouts to the families of the victims.
 The families of 32 victims have filed claims against boat owners Glen and Dana Fritzler and the company.

-The cause of the fire has been under investigation for more there a year and may be impossible to pinpoint.
+The cause of the fire was been under investigation for more there a year and may be impossible to pinpoint.
 It began in an area on the main deck where divers had plugged in phones, flashlights and other items with combustible lithium ion batteries.

 The fire happened on the final night of a three-day Labor Day weekend scuba diving excursion near Santa Cruz Island off Santa Barbara.